 - The Student Union’s 1,550-capacity LCR venue on campus attracts touring bands and artists as well as regular club nights.
-Recent high profile performers include Coldplay, Calvin Harris, The Killers, Ed Sheeran, The Streets, Primal Scream, and The Vaccines.
+Recent high profile performers include Bombay Bicycle Club, Coldplay, Calvin Harris, Ed Sheeran, Rizzle Kicks, Wretch 32, Professor Green, Kaiser Chiefs, Example, Noah and the Whale, and The Vaccines.

 - The Sportspark is able to provide space and time for activities at most times of the day, even at quite short notice.

-- Activities on offer include swimming, fitness centre, group exercise and dance studios, badminton, squash, climbing and other indoor sports, gymnastics and trampolining, tennis, netball, athletics, football and hockey (including 3G pitches), martial arts and table tennis.
+- Activities on offer include swimming, fitness centre, group exercise and dance studios, badminton, squash, climbing, gymnastics and trampolining, tennis, netball, athletics, football, rugby, cricket, lacrosse, American football, baseball, hockey (including 3G pitches), martial arts and table tennis.

 - A flexible approach to pricing means there are no contract tie-ins and the ability to simply turn up, pay and play as required, without having a formal membership.